-As described in the CDBG regulations at 24 CFR 570.200(a), each Sponsor is required to maintain records that fully describe the assisted activity, including related financial and eligibility information, typically to show that the project funded with CDBG funding is benefiting low- and moderate-income individuals.
-The required documentation that must be maintained by the program participant is described at 24 CFR 570.506(a) and (c) for eligibility and at 24 CFR 570.506(b) for national objectives.
+As described in the CDBG regulations at 24 CFR 570.503, each Sponsor is required to maintain records that fully describe the assisted activity, including related financial and eligibility information, typically to show that the project funded with CDBG funding is benefiting low- and moderate-income individuals.
+The required documentation that must be maintained by the program participant is described at 24 CFR 570.506.